-If a student arrives after 8.45am, without communication from a parent to the Attendance Officer by the end of the school day, he will automatically be given a Friday afternoon detention.
+If a student arrives after 8.45am, without communication from a parent to the Attendance Officer by the end of the school day, he will automatically be given a after School detention.
 Parents should use the phone number or email address above.

-On arrival at school after 8:45am, students must immediately report to the Student Hub.
+On arrival at school after 8:45am, students must immediately report to the Student Hub to sign in.

-Students who take part in activities around the school (e.g. music lessons, rehearsals, sports activities/clubs) and miss their morning registration for that reason, must register themselves using the electronic registration pads located around the school before 8.45am.
+Students who take part in activities around the school (e.g. music lessons, rehearsals, sports activities/clubs) and miss their morning registration for that reason, must register themselves in the Student Hub or by using the electronic registration pads before 8.45am.

-If students attend a music lesson or music rehearsal during the school day and miss a lesson registration, they must register themselves using the electronic registration pads located around the school.
+If students attend a music lesson or music rehearsal during the school day and miss a lesson registration, they must register themselves in the Student Hub or by using the electronic registration pads located around the school.

 Students are not allowed to leave the school site during the school day without permission and advance notice must be given to the Attendance Officer.
-Students should sign out using the electronic registration pad in the Student Hub.
+Students should sign out in the Student Hub.